DavideDelVecchio/azure-m2c-wgm/docs/15_adf_setup_with_git_source_control.md

 Then, git add/commit/push only the files in the **dataset/** directory of your repo.

 Then again synchonize your ADF with your repo in the ADF Editor web UI.

-You may need to click into each dataset, and click  "test connection".
+As with the Linked Services, you'll have to click into each dataset and confirm or select the Linked Service and dataset location.
+Click  **"test connection"** to confirm that the dataset is pointing to actual Azure data.

+Click **publish** to ensure that your changes to both ADF, and the git repo.

 ## ADF Pipelines